minimuthu02/TechWave/README.md

 TechWave Blog Application

-A modern, dynamic blogging platform built with PHP, MySQL, and Vanilla JavaScript.
+TechWave is a modern, dynamic blogging platform built with PHP, MySQL, and Vanilla JavaScript.
-TechWave offers a smooth, dark-themed interface, a Markdown-powered editor, and essential social features — all designed to give users a seamless writing and reading experience.
+It offers a smooth, dark-themed interface, a Markdown-powered editor, and essential social features — all designed to give users a seamless writing and reading experience.

 Features